Vehicle title: United States

 When a vehicle is financed, the certificate of title is normally held by the lender, who must release it to the purchaser once the balance is paid off.
 In some states, such as New York and Maryland, the transferred title is sent directly to that individual, but the name of the lender or lienholder appears on the title as well.
 In order to release the lien upon full payment, the lender sends a notarized release or other complementary document to the individual.

 When a car is sold from one owner to another, the title must be transferred to the new owner.
 This is achieved by requesting approval by the state DMV.

 When the vehicle title is lost, the owner on record may replace the lost title by completing an application with the state that issued the current title.
-Online lost title applications are available for several states including Maine, Wisconsin, Virginia, Michigan, New York, Indiana, Maryland, South Carolina, Massachusetts, and Washington DC.
+Online lost title applications are available for several states including Maine, Wisconsin, Virginia, Michigan, New York, Indiana, Maryland, South Carolina and Massachusetts, as well as Washington, D.C.